abun-debug/Table-of-Abundance-Pantry/README.md

     <div>
       <p class="kicker">Sign up</p>
       <h2 style="font-size:1.4rem;">Volunteer or committee interest</h2>
-      <p class="measure">Use the enrollment form above, or email or call us with your name, what you're interested in, a distribution shift or a standing committee, and the days you're available.</p>
+      <p class="measure">Use the enrollment form above, or email or call us with your name, what you're interested in (a distribution shift or a standing committee), and the days you're available.</p>
       <a class="btn btn-dark" href="#volunteer">Go to enrollment form</a>
     </div>
   </div>